(This transcript has been auto-generated. Artificial Intelligence is still perfecting itself. There may be some errors in transcription)

 Ash Roy (06:03):

 You know, my wife does that too.
-She tends to pause before she speaks and she doesn’t speak a lot.
-She’s not a very talkative person, but when she speaks, people tend to listen.
+She pauses before she speaks, and she doesn’t speak a lot.
+She’s not a very talkative person, but when she speaks, people listen.
 I’m sure.
-And I remember the 2008 address when he had just one, there were these poses that he used and I remember watching it very closely, and ever since then, I’ve been trying to replace my tendency to say, um, or with a pause.
-And that pause allows me to formulate my sentences.
+And I remember the 2008 address when he had just one, there were these poses that he used and I remember watching it closely, and ever since then, I’ve been trying to replace my tendency to say, um, or with a pause.
+And that pause allows me to plan my sentences.
 Correct.
 And honestly, it makes the whole podcast editing process a lot easier.

 Ramon Ray (06:43):

 I’m sure.
 And from live stage as well, I find Ash that the pauses for me now I do it to a degree intentionally, which is not a bad part of stagecraft as performance.
 But I find that for me because I speak very fast.
 I build on the pauses as best I can.
 It slows me down.
 Pardon me.
 But I think also it adds a bit of cachet with it for meeting.
 Since I naturally speak fast, like I was giving something at ASBDC in the US it’s Association for Small Business Development Centers, part of the US government’s kind of free help to small businesses.
 I’m sure they have it in other countries as well.
 But the point is, is that, you know, I was talking and talking and for example, I said, and so good to be here.
 As we close out today, understand America needs small businesses and small businesses.
 They need the ASBDC.
 I was rushing and feeding, but this one, I intentionally slowed it down to convey that thought

 I’ve got it so powerful when you’re communicating like sometimes using the power of the pause is slowing things down.
 It really is a very effective way to punctuate and emphasize.
 Correct.
 Okay.
 Let’s talk about that.

 We can do a whole talk man on just speaking and, and state and, and sorry, and pausing.